 Derivative free optimization

-Often when I tell people what I've been doing at work or for my thesis, they might not understand what is optimization and what do optimization methods do.
-I created this demo to show how certain derivative-free optimization methods work.
 Try modifying the parameters to see their effect, or hover/click them for an explanation.
-You can also try different methods on different functions, to see their behavior and if certain methods work better than others in practice.
+You can also try different methods on different functions to see their typical behavior.
+Certain methods may work better than others in practice, especially on more difficult problems.
 The chart displays a contour map of the optimization landscape.
-Within the circles the current solution decreases, and the goal of this optimization problem is to find the minimum.
+The optimal solution is within the most lines.

 inertia